kbario/Horiseon_website_bc_hw_w1/README.md

 # Horiseon_website_bc_hw_w1

 ## Horiseon Social Solutions
-This webpage is the home page for the digital marketing and management company Horiseon.
+This webpage is the home page for the digital marketing and management company, Horiseon.

 ### Our Services
 The page details their services which include: